bkmulusew/ml_fx_trading/README.md

 ```
 --wallet_a: Amount of money in wallet A (currency A).
 --wallet_b: Amount of money in wallet B (currency B).
---model_name: Specify the supervised learning model to use.
-Supported models include 'bilstm' for Bidirectional LSTM with attention, 'nbeats' for NBEATS, 'nhits' for NHiTS, 'transformer' for Transformer, and 'tcn' for Temporal Convolutional Network.
+--model_name: Specify the model to use.
+Supported models include 'nbeats' for NBEATS, 'nhits' for NHiTS, 'tcn' for Temporal Convolutional Network, and 'toto' for Toto.
 --input_chunk_length: Length of the input sequences.
 --output_chunk_length: Length of the output sequences.
 --n_epochs: Number of training epochs.